 With the high season for travel upon us, prepping and maintaining your vacation rental should be top of your to-do list!
 It’s a great way to make some extra cash over the summer, but no one wants to rent a home that looks old and out of date.
 Painting your vacation rental is a great way to manage your space.

-Not only does new paint give you an opportunity to refresh the decor overall, but it also improves marketing photos and the more upscale look can turn one-time visitors into regulars.
+Not only does new paint allow you to refresh the decor overall, but it also improves marketing photos, and the more upscale look can turn one-time visitors into regulars.

 Here are color tips for the most common types of rentals, from beach homes to tiny homes.

 Cabins call for rich, earthy tones, reminiscent of their environment.
 Is your rental in the Great Smoky Mountains?
 Try forest green walls or a deep orange similar to the clay soil.
-For cabins in the Rockies or other western locales, consider deep gray or smoky blue as your color anchor.
-If you love the modern-rustic look, go with pickling, as the owner did in this amazing cabin located in Milwaukee.
+Consider deep gray or smoky blue as your color anchor for cabins in the Rockies or other western locales.
+If you love the modern-rustic look, go with pickling, as the owner did in this amazing cabin in Milwaukee.

 Rental condos are an affordable, convenient alternative for vacationers.
 Often located on golf courses or near play areas like lakes or hiking trails, their biggest challenge is usually size.
 Compact condos get a boost from light-colored walls, making them look bigger.
 Go for icy lemon like this transitional living room, light gray or pure white.

 If you’ve become an Airbnb host, you’ve opened part — or all — of your home to visitors.
 Creating a retreat for them that reflects your home’s architecture will give them a real getaway experience.
 Two of the most popular styles on home rental sites are Victorian and mid-century modern.
-Victorian homes benefit from jewel tones and pastels (think pale pink or rich emerald), while mid-century modern ranches can handle anything from earthy orange to bold chartreuse (check out the remodel of this mid-century modern home in California).
+Victorian homes benefit from jewel tones and pastels (think pale pink or rich emerald).
+Simultaneously, mid-century modern ranches can handle anything from earthy orange to bold chartreuse (check out the remodel of this mid-century modern home in California).